 Some of the most common lies are white lies, which are typically considered to be harmless, trivial, or mundane.
 For instance, when people are asked about how they’re doing, they may say that they’re fine even if that’s not the case.
 Although many white lies are well-intentioned and may be considered harmless, they can still harm people emotionally, as marriage and family therapist Julia Breur told Psychology Today.
 “I recommend that when you are about to tell a white lie, take a moment and ask yourself why not just tell the truth – slow down and think out how to kindly express your truth,” she said.

 Research has revealed a number of areas where people lie on a regular basis, and especially on their résumés and in interviews.
 In 2017, 85 percent of employers caught applicants lying on résumés or applications, up from 66 percent five years prior, according to Inc. CNN Money reported that not only have 23 percent of job seekers lied or would lie during an interview, but “even the experts admit that being too honest can be to your detriment.”
 The article followed that advice.
 It recommended that readers proceed with “the artful dodge” across three steps: “dance around the facts,” “inflate your number fairly,” and “focus on greater truths.”

 Another area where common lies occur is when patients speak to their doctors.
-A study published in Jama Network Open found that about 81 percent of patients lied to their doctors in at least one of six scenarios:
+A study published in Jama Network Open found that about 81 percent of patients lied to their doctors in at least one of seven scenarios:

 - Not adhering to prescription medication as instructed